-It is my policy that all members of this organization will conduct themselves in a manner that is professional at all times.
-No member of the Pacific Fleet Submarine Force may engage in hazing or consent to acts of hazing being committed upon them.
+My policy requires all members of this organization to conduct themselves in a manner that is professional at all times.
+No member of the Pacific Submarine Force may engage in hazing or consent to acts of hazing being committed upon them.
 Hazing is contrary to our Core Values of Honor, Courage and Commitment.
-Adherence to Core Values by our Sailors and civilians is central to our Pacific Fleet Submarine Force ability to meet its global mission.
-These values have served the submarine force well during war and peacetime.
+Adherence to Core Values by our Sailors and Civilians is central to our Pacific Submarine Force’s ability to meet our global mission.
+These values have served us well during war and peacetime.

 Hazing degrades and diminishes the ability of victims to function within their unit.
-It destroys our members’ confidence and trust in their shipmates and is destructive to unit cohesion and combat readiness.
-Every member of Commander Submarine Force, U.S. Pacific Fleet must be afforded the opportunity to be a productive and contributing member free of hazing and its ill effects.
-Hazing is not part of our ''time honored traditions” and it has no place in the modern Naval Submarine Force.
+Hazing destroys our members' confidence and trust in their shipmates and is destructive to unit cohesion and combat readiness.
+Every member of the Pacific Submarine Force must be afforded the opportunity to be a productive and contributing member free of hazing and its ill effects.
+Hazing is not part of our "time honored traditions" and it has no place in the modern Navy.

 Hazing can include, but is not limited to, the following: playing abusive or ridiculous tricks; threatening or offering violence or bodily harm to another; striking; branding; taping; tattooing; shaving; greasing; painting; requiring excessive physical exercise beyond what is required to meet standards; pinning; tacking on; blood wings; or forcing or requiring the consumption of food, alcohol, drugs, or any other substance.